svaksha/Julia.jl/README.md

    + {2} https://github.com/JuliaLang/julialang.github.com/issues/194

-## Tags
+## Status
-These [comments](https://github.com/svaksha/Julia.jl/commit/a884fe9e921d57b87d85e970c2f57b8f21025641#commitcomment-15802037) led to a discussion on adding metadata tags that will enable programmers and package users to easily distinguish the status of various Julia packages under various stages of development.
-Currently, METADATA has a tag system but not all package authors use it, so lets experiment with asking package authors and core-commiters to tag their Julia packages on the following criteria :
+These [comments](https://github.com/svaksha/Julia.jl/commit/a884fe9e921d57b87d85e970c2f57b8f21025641#commitcomment-15802037) led to a discussion on adding metadata tags that will enable programmers and package users to easily distinguish the status of various Julia packages that are under various stages of development.
+Currently, METADATA has a tag system but not all package authors use it, making it harder for lay users to know if the package maintenance is active or not.

+Lets experiment with asking package authors and core-commiters to tag their Julia packages on the following criteria :

-On a scale of 1 to 5 (1=lowest,..5=highest), please rank your package for:
+On a scale of 1 to 5 (1=lowest,..5=highest), please rank your package for,

-+ Usability : Does the package do what it says it does? is it easy to figure out?
++ `Usability` : Does the package do what it says it does? is it easy to figure out?
 Is the package production-ready and actively maintained (issues/PRs are responded and resolved in a timely manner, and maintenance and testing is at par with Julia release cycles).
-+ Quality : Does the package have tests? are there lots of bugs?
++ `Quality` : Does the package have tests? are there lots of bugs?
 Do you have good documentation?
 Can it be used in production environments that expect prompt security patches?
-+ Activity : Should a 3rd party user bother to use your library, or is it really only intended to be used by the package author?, say, An experimental "throw-away toy repo" that is now abandoned.
++ `Activity` : Should a 3rd party user bother to use your library, or is it really only intended to be used by the package author?, say, An experimental "throw-away toy repo" that is now abandoned.
-+ License : Which software license do you use?
++ `License` : Which software license do you use?
 If you dont have a license, please state `None`.

 ## BugReport-PullRequest
 1. Add your link as per the top-level Category page within the topic sub-section(s), in _alphabetical order_, with notes (if any) in the markdown files.